Local regularity for the space-homogeneous Landau equation with very soft potentials: De Giorgi lemma and partial regularity

 \subsection{Smallness of the local mass}

-From now on, we stick to the case $\ka (r) = r^{\gamma+3}$.
 The goal of this section is to prove that, if the dissipation of a suitable weak solution is sufficiently small after zooming in at scale $\eps$, then the local mass will be small enough to apply the De Giorgi lemma (Lemma \ref{l:dg1}) at this scale.
 Such a result is a consequence of the local mass estimates (Lemma \ref{l:mass}) derived in the previous section.

-\begin{lemma}[Smallness of the local mass] Let $\ka (r) = r^{\gamma+3}$ with $\gamma \in [-3,-2)$, set $\gammas:=-(\gamma+2)\in(0,1]$, and let $a$ be given by \eqref{Def-a}.
+\begin{lemma}[Smallness of the local mass] Let $\ka (r) = r^{\gamma+3}$ with $\gamma \in [-3,-2)$, set $\gammas:=-(\gamma+2)\in(0,1]$, and let $a(z)$ be given by \eqref{Def-a}.
 Let $f$ be a suitable weak solution of the Landau equation \eqref{e:landau} in $[0,T)\times\R^3$.
 There exist a constant $\lambda \in (0,1/4) \cap \mathbb{Q}$ depending only on $\gamma$ and the mass upper bound $M_0$, and a constant $\eta_D \in (0,1)$ depending only on $\lambda$ and $\etadg$ from Lemma~\ref{l:dg1} such that the following implication holds: assuming

-for some $(t_0,v_0) \in (0,T) \times \R^3$ with $\eps_j = \lambda^j$ and $4\eps_j^2 < t_0$, then $f_{\eps_j} (t,v) := \eps_j^2 f(t_0 + \eps_j^2 t, v_0 + \eps_j v)$ satisfies
+for some $(t_0,v_0) \in (0,T) \times \R^3$ with $\eps_j = \lambda^j$ and $4\eps_j^2 < t_0$, then $f_{\eps_j} (t,v) := \eps_j^{\gamma+5} f(t_0 + \eps_j^2 t, v_0 + \eps_j v)$ satisfies

 with $Z_{\eps_j}:=M_0 \eps_j^{-\gammas}$.
 (One can choose $\etad := (2/9)\lambda^8 M_0^{-3/2} \etadg$.) \end{lemma}

 We recall that $F (t,v,w) = \sqrt{a (v-w)} \sqrt{ f (t,v) f(t,w)} \left( \nabla_v (\ln f)(t,v) - \nabla_w (\ln f)(t,w)\right)$ and also that $\sqrt{a} (z) = |z|^{-1/2}\ka (|z|)^{\frac12}\Pi (z)$.